(Originally published March 2, 2021 updated February 26, 2022)

 Feast on my English.
 Laid back English.
 Because in so doing you will take the grammar-obsessed pressure off yourself that hamstrings many bloggers who are ESL.

-5: Create Videos with only Your Talking Head
+5: Speak Videos in English with only Your Non Native Talking Head

 Write 1,000 words daily for practice: